Cervical Cancer Misdiagnosis

 • Long-term or permanent disability

 No amount of money can make up for a woman’s unnecessary or preventable death, or for the added pain of knowing that premature death would probably have been avoided had health care professionals acted properly.
-However, a woman’s premature death creates a financial burden on families, and the responsible party should bear that cost.
-In addition, delayed treatment of cervical, ovarian or uterine ovarian cancer creates additional health care costs, lost wages, and in some cases permanent disability.
+However, when a woman’s premature death is due to cervical cancer misdiagnosis, it creates a financial burden on families, and the responsible party should bear that cost.
+In addition, delayed treatment or misdiagnosis of cervical, ovarian, or uterine cancer creates additional health care costs, lost wages, and in some cases, permanent disability.

-If you or a loved one has been injured or lost their life due to what you suspect may have been a failure to diagnose cervical cancer, ovarian cancer or uterine cancer, you may be entitled to compensation including:
+If you or a loved one has been injured or lost their life due to what you suspect may have been a cervical cancer misdiagnosis, you may be entitled to compensation including:

 • Current and future medical bills